The Major League Baseball Swing (Rotational Hitting)

 Chicken Wing Fault

-Chicken winging Another common problem in this phase is what I call "chicken winging", where you drop your back elbow without also driving your back shoulder down.
+Chicken winging Another common problem in this phase is what I call "chicken winging", where you drop your back elbow without also driving your back shoulder down, and more importantly, without also moving the bat head back toward the catcher.

 Secret Drills: